Delaware Public Benefit Corporation: Everything You Need to Know

 A PBC is owned by shareholders.
 Shareholders expect the company to turn a profit.
 This profit is then passed along to the shareholders.
 In a nonprofit, there are no shareholders, and the corporation is not expected to make a profit.

 The Certificate of Incorporation

 With the PBC the company files a certificate of incorporation.
 Included in that certificate is a commitment from the PBC to spend some of their profits, their time, and/or their resources to support a specifically identified public benefit.
 Nonprofits, on the other hand, form a Delaware and non-stock company.
 In their mission statement, nonprofits create a statement indicating the altruistic purpose of the nonprofit organization.

-In Delaware, PBCs can raise money by selling stock privately, or selling stock on a public exchange.
+In Delaware, PBCs can raise money by selling stock privately or selling stock on a public exchange.
 Nonprofit corporations, on the other hand, raise money through fundraising activities and individual donations.

 Nonprofit corporations are not required to provide information to their members in the form of annual reports.
-However, nonprofit organizations frequently do provide many reports, with an eye towards raising money from donations.
+However, nonprofit organizations frequently do provide many reports, with an eye toward raising money from donations.
 PBCs in Delaware, on the other hand, are required by law to complete a biennial report to shareholders.
-This report outlines the progress towards their previously stated intended public benefit purposes.
+This report outlines the progress toward their previously stated intended public benefit purposes.
 While this report must go to shareholders, PBCs are not required to share the report.

 Federal Taxation Difference

 Nonprofit companies are tax-exempt under the law.
 Because nonprofit organizations make no profit, they pay no taxes.
 Instead, nonprofits are required to file tax forms each year (IRS form 990).
 This form is considered public record.
 It includes information regarding the company's Board of Directors as well as the company's finances.